 Performance opportunity in mixed choir literature of all periods and styles.
 Conducts annual tours.
+This course is repeatable.
+Auditions are required for placement.

-CHO211 Concordia Chorale
+CHO211 Concordia Chorale credits: 1

 Performs weekly for chapel.
 Open to all interested students.
+This course is repeatable.